MatanelGordon/nifi-analyzer/llm.md

 This document describes the database schema for analyzing Apache NiFi processors, connections, and their properties.
 Apache NiFi is a dataflow system that enables data routing, transformation, and system mediation logic.

+## Core NiFi Concepts

+### Processors
+A processor is the fundamental building block in NiFi that is responsible for:
+- Creating, sending, receiving, transforming, routing, splitting, merging, and processing FlowFiles
+- Each processor is designed to perform a specific task
+- Examples: GetFile, PutFile, ConvertRecord, ExecuteSQL, InvokeHTTP

+#### Advanced Processor Configuration
+- Run Duration: The amount of time a processor will run for each scheduled execution
+  - Longer durations can increase throughput but may impact latency
+  - Short durations provide better responsiveness but have more scheduling overhead
+- Concurrent Tasks: Number of tasks that can execute simultaneously for this processor
+  - Higher concurrency can improve throughput for I/O bound tasks
+  - Too many concurrent tasks can overwhelm downstream processors
+- Penalty Duration: Time period during which a FlowFile is penalized after failed processing
+  - Penalized FlowFiles return to the queue but won't be processed until penalty expires
+  - Helps prevent repeated rapid failure of the same FlowFile
+- Yield Duration: Time a processor will wait before trying again after encountering an issue
+  - Used when the processor itself needs to back off (e.g., remote service unavailable)
+  - Different from penalty duration which applies to individual FlowFiles

+### Connections
+A connection represents a link between components (usually processors) in the flow:
+- Acts as a queue for FlowFiles waiting to be processed
+- Enables back pressure to prevent overwhelming downstream processors
+- Can be configured for load balancing in a cluster
+- Maintains order of FlowFiles unless otherwise configured

+#### Advanced Connection Configuration
+- Back Pressure:
+  - Object Count Threshold: Maximum number of FlowFiles in the queue
+  - Object Size Threshold: Maximum total size of FlowFiles in the queue
+  - When thresholds are exceeded, upstream processors stop scheduling
+- Load Balancing:
+  - Distributes FlowFiles across multiple nodes in a cluster
+  - Can be based on round robin, single node, or attributes
+- FlowFile Expiration:
+  - Time after which FlowFiles in the queue are considered expired
+  - Helps prevent stale data from being processed

+### Process Groups
+A Process Group is a container for organizing and managing dataflows:
+- Groups related processors and connections into logical units
+- Enables hierarchical dataflow management
+- Can have input and output ports for communication with other process groups
+- Allows for reuse of common flow patterns
+- Helps manage complex flows by providing encapsulation

 ## Tables Overview

 ### processors_info